kishkath/EVA/3 - Backpropagation and Architectural Basics/README.md

 # Part-1:
 --------

-### Figure: Neural Network where the parameters such as weights (noted as w,..) & neurons (the circles that are visible) & layers
+* Figure: Neural Network where the parameters such as weights (noted as w) & neurons (the circles that are visible) & layers

        Note: For ease usage, can view the .jpg files['forward.JPG','backward.JPG','learning1.JPG','learning2.JPG'] attached on behalf of excel file.
 --------------------